PRIVACY AND COOKIES POLICY

 We are committed to safeguarding the privacy of Our website visitors.
 This policy sets out how We will treat Your personal data as defined in data protection legislation.

-For the purpose of the Data Protection Act 1998 (the Act), the data controller is Rockcliffe Ltd a company incorporated in England and Wales under number 5666052 whose registered office is at Unit 3.23 Canterbury Court, Kennington Park, 1-3 Brixton Road, London, SW9 6DE.
+For the purpose of data protection legislation, including the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”), the data controller in respect of Your personal data is Rockcliffe Ltd a company incorporated in England and Wales under number 5666052 whose registered office is at Unit 3.23 Canterbury Court, Kennington Park, 1-3 Brixton Road, London, SW9 6DE.

 INFORMATION WE COLLECT ABOUT YOU

 You do not have to give Us any personal information to use this Website.
 However, in certain cases as set out below, We will collect and process the following data about You:

 Events and Awards: This is information about You that You give Us by completing forms on Our Events and Awards websites or by corresponding with Us by phone, e-mail or otherwise.
 This information may include Your name, job title, company name. company address, email address, and contact telephone number.

 Registration to Subscribe: This is information You provide when You register to use Our websites and/or subscribe to Our services.
 When You register You will need to provide Your name, job title, company name, location, email address, and contact telephone number.
 This information is necessary for the adequate performance of the contract between You and Us and to allow Us to comply with Our legal obligations.
 We do not use this personal data to create a public profile.